SQL Server Source Connector (Debezium) Configuration Properties

 column.propagate.source.type

 An optional comma-separated list of regular expressions that match the fully-qualified names of columns whose original type and length should be added as a parameter to the corresponding field schemas in the emitted change messages.
 The schema parameters __debezium.source.column.type, __debezium.source.column.length and __debezium.source.column.scale will be used to propagate the original type name and length (for variable-width types), respectively.
 Useful to properly size corresponding columns in sink databases.
-Fully-qualified names for columns are of the form`` schemaName.tableName.columnName``.
+Fully-qualified names for columns use the form`` schemaName.tableName.columnName``.

 • Type: list of strings